 When it comes to your child moving out of the home to go attend college, there’s nothing that can really prepare you.
 Their first year, of course, will be a breeze – they will likely live in student accommodation, be able to meet friends, and in some cases won’t even have to worry about cooking.
-Their first year leaves you with less to worry about than their second, because it is in their second year that they finally move out on their own.
+Their first year leaves you with less to worry about than their second, because it is in their second year that they start looking at 1 bedroom rentals and finally move out on their own.

 Living in student accommodation is entirely different than renting a house or apartment.
 It means they have to learn how to co-habit with their roommates, how to clean, how to cook, how to pay utilities bills and rent and how to be independent.
 Student accommodations are a great first step, but it is only once they move into their first rented apartment or house that your children will have really experienced adulthood.